Editorial advisory

 Water Verdict

-Greenville County receives a good water quality assessment with a grade of A and a score of 71.8 out of 100.
+Greenville County, South Carolina receives a good water quality assessment with a grade of A and a score of 71.8 out of 100.
 While the water supply is generally safe, occasional monitoring gaps or minor contaminant detections may occur.
+Separately, EPA ATTAINS assessments track 5 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 23.3% — worth watching in drier seasons.

 Violation Context

-Greenville County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Greenville County, South Carolina show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 0.2 violations per 100,000 people served, this rate is relatively low compared to many U.S. counties.
+For independent context, 7,192 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance